The Future of Senior Living

 Social engagement will also continue to become a huge draw to life in a senior living community.
 While previous generations of seniors saw their network of friends and family dwindle as they aged, senior living communities will provide social engagements and opportunities for residents to gather, which is important in maintaining mental health and overall well-being.

 Communities Are Approaching Care from a Holistic Perspective

 With increasing attention and conversation in today’s world around the importance of mental health, we can expect to see this sentiment reflected in senior living communities.
 Now that people are starting to talk about mental health more, how it affects everyone, and how that manifests in the workplace, in relationships, and in seniors, communities are taking the steps to address it as part of their multidimensional approach to wellness.
-Many of them employ the Masterpiece Living® lifestyle, which encourages continued social, physical, intellectual and spiritual growth.

 The Possibility of Intergenerational Living

 We’re starting to see senior living communities being built on or near college campuses.
 It’s not unheard of that some seniors like to move to college towns; it’s exciting to be a part of the youth culture and see what young adults are doing as the years progress.
 Many colleges have medical centers nearby, which serves both the students in their academic journey and the seniors in need of care.
 It also employs college students.
 Having senior care centers in close proximity to universities could be a beneficial relationship for both parties, and we’re bound to start seeing more of it in the future.
 Intergenerational relationships can be uplifting for everyone involved; people have the opportunity to learn from one another, negative stereotypes can be dispelled, and they can enjoy one another’s company.